ryan-bunkr/bunkr-document-scanner/README.md

 ---

 NOTE:
 This is a fork of capacitor-document-scanner that's been updated from Cap v5 to Cap v6 support.
 It is maintained by the bunkr team solely to ensure availability.
-If an official capacitor-community or the origininal capacitor-document-scanner are updated, they should be used instead of this.
+If an official capacitor-community or the original capacitor-document-scanner are updated, they should be used instead of this.

 ---